Phạm Ngọc Thảo: Fall of Diệm

-Thảo commanded around two dozen tanks, which formed a column in the streets surrounding the Presidential Palace at midnight, and helped launch the full-scale attack at 03:30 on 2 November.
+Thảo commanded around two dozen tanks, which formed a column in the streets surrounding the Gia Long Palace at midnight, and helped launch the full-scale attack at 03:30 on 2 November.
 The rebels eventually gained control of the building, and at daybreak Thảo's forces stormed the palace, but found it empty; Diệm and Nhu had escaped.
 A captured officer of the Presidential Guard revealed the brothers' hiding place and under the orders of Khiêm, Thảo went after them.
 Khiêm ordered Thảo to ensure the brothers were not physically harmed.
 Thảo arrived at the house in Cholon where the brothers were purportedly hiding and phoned the rebels back at the palace.
 Diệm and Nhu were apparently listening in on an extension in another room and escaped.
 The brothers subsequently surrendered to an ARVN convoy led by General Mai Hữu Xuân at a nearby Catholic church and were executed en route to military headquarters despite being promised safe exile.

 The US media's links to Thảo have been the source of historical debate.
 The journalists' reporting of Diệm's authoritarian rule, military failures, and attacks on Buddhists shifted American public opinion and put pressure on Washington to withdraw support for the Ngô family and seek a change of leadership.
 William Prochnau felt that the fall of Diệm was the biggest influence of the media on American foreign policy in over six decades.
 Thảo and Phạm Xuân Ẩn had been the source of much of the media's information.
 Conservative revisionist historians have accused the media of bringing down Diệm by publishing reports that, according to them, were based on false data disseminated by communist propagandists to unfairly malign Diệm's rule, which they claim was effective and fair towards the Buddhist majority.